FlyingMillennial/sportys-training/Additional Study/TestPrepNotes.md

 * Weather is caused by heat exchange

 * Aircraft towing other aircraft have right of way over all other engine driven aircraft

+* Reading airport data sheets - study it!

+* Magnetic compass peculiarities when turning - study it!

+* Runway numbers are magnetic